-For travellers on the hunt for a relaxing vacation, we've got you covered.
-We poked around and found the best domestic destinations for maximizing your days off.
-Destinations range from countryside retreats to historic locales, all of which are just perfect for your next getaway in Portugal.
+For travelers on the hunt for a relaxing vacation, we've got you covered.
+Portugal has been recognized again and again as one of the best wine destinations in Europe.
+From the best wine tastings in Europe to lavish food & wine vacations.
+From countryside retreats to historic locales right in city center, all of which are just perfect for your next luxury wine tour holidays.

 Alentejo's slow paced vibe is a big draw for visitors seeking to unwind.
 Away from the busy coastal resorts, it's a timeless, uncrowded, wildly beautiful place.
 This big fertile region - a third of the country by area - is being touted both the Provence and Tuscany of Portugal and has confidently taken its place as an area of outstanding wine production.